 Stations in Russia/Belarus/Ukraine may submit logs and have their scores listed in the results but are not eligible for plaques/certificates (similar to late log listings in contest line scores).

-Other stations may work stations in Russia/Belarus/Ukraine for full point and multiplier credit.
-For purposes of the Marathon, this means that Russia, Belarus and Zones 18 and 19 are still in play.
+Any participant in the CQ DX Marathon Program may work stations in Russia/Belarus/Ukraine.
+This means that Russia, Belarus and Zones 18 and 19 are in play.

 DX Marathon will not recognize for credit any station worked in the Donbas region of Ukraine with prefixs D1 or the like.